 M.M., Vocal Performance and Conducting, Temple University

 A native of Nashville, Dr. Russell holds his Bachelor of Music degree from Middle Tennessee State University where he studied trombone, piano, violin, and voice.
 His concentration quickly moved to conducting, which led him to receive his Masters and Doctorate degrees in Conducting from the Eastman School of Music in Rochester, NY.
 While at Eastman, he won the coveted Walter Hagan Conducting Prize and the Julius Herford Prize, awarded for outstanding research in his dissertation on the music of G. P. Telemann.

 Before returning to Murfreesboro in 2012, Dr. Russell was Assistant Professor of Music at Illinois Wesleyan University (Bloomington) and Hobart and William Smith Colleges (Geneva, NY), where he conducted vocal and instrumental ensembles, taught conducting and courses in secondary instrumental and vocal methods.
 He has also taught middle and high school instrumental and vocal music at five different schools and Rutherford and Sumner counties.

-Dr. Russell is the Executive Music Director of Murfreesboro’s Ethos Youth Ensembles, where he conducts the Ethos Philharmonic Orchestra and Wind Symphony and oversees a comprehensive youth ensemble program including four orchestras, a jazz ensemble, and a children’s choir.
+Dr. Russell is the Executive Music Director of Murfreesboro’s Ethos Youth Ensembles, where he conducts the Ethos Philharmonic Orchestra and Wind Symphony and oversees a comprehensive youth ensemble program including four orchestras and a jazz ensemble.
 Dr. Russell is also Director of Music at St. Andrew Lutheran Church in Franklin and is High School Repertoire and Resources Chair for the Tennessee Chapter of the American Choral Directors Association.